peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Negative indicators for creation of a new top-level type include:

-* A top-level type is not a pointer into another registration space that offers duplicate registrations for existing media types.
-Example: a top-level type of 'oid', leading to types of the form oid/nnnnn, where nnn is an OID (Object Identifier) designating a specific media format,

-* A top-level type MUST NOT be defined for the mapping of other protocol elements to media types.
-For example, while there may be some merit to a mapping from media types to URIs, e.g. in the context of RDF (Resource Description Framework), there is very limited merit in a reverse mapping, and even less merit in creating a top-level type for such a mapping.
-The same applies to other protocol elements such as file extensions or URI schemes.
-The recommended solution in case a mapping is needed is to choose a single type/subtype and put the additional information in an appropriately named parameter.
-As an example, information on a file extension '.dcat' can be encoded as 'application/octet-string; filename=foo.dcat'.

 * Media types are not a general type system.
-A top-level type MUST NOT be defined if its main or only purpose is to map other type systems, e.g. in programming languages or ontologies.
+A top-level type MUST NOT be defined if its main or only purpose is to map other type systems, protocol elements, or registration spaces.
+Examples of such discouraged uses include mapping media types to programming language primitives, ontologies, object identifiers, URIs and URI schemes, and file extensions.
+That said, media types MAY use parameters to carry such information.
+For example, information on a file extension '.dcat' can be encoded as 'application/octet-string; filename=foo.dcat'.

 * A new top-level type SHOULD NOT generate aliases for existing widely used types or subtypes.